Jonathan-Greve/GuildWarsMapBrowser/README.md

 And here is an example of rendering a model:
 ![Model with file hash 0x2E100](images/preview4.png)

+## Building
+To build just clone the repository and open the .Sln in Visual Studio.
+Build in x86 mode (release or debug).
+Cannot build 64-bit.

 Credits:
 Decompressing the .dat file uses the source code from:
  - [GWDatBrowser]https://github.com/kytulendu/GWDatBrowser